Divorce

 Does OCERS need to be joined in my divorce?

 In all cases, OCERS must be joined in the parties’ divorce action so the court will have jurisdiction over the benefits that OCERS administers.
-OCERS will not pay a benefit to a former spouse/domestic partner unless OCERS has been properly joined in the matter.
-(Gov. Code § 31452.)
+OCERS will not pay a benefit to a former spouse/domestic partner unless it has been properly joined in the matter.
+(Gov. Code § 31452, Fam.
+Code § 2021; Rules of Ct., Rule 5.24.)
 The parties are responsible for filing the joinder, and either party may file.
 OCERS staff will not assist the parties with completing the joinder documents or filing them.

-Forms for joining OCERS as a party to a divorce action in California are available in the forms section of the California Judicial Council website www.courts.ca.gov .
-The specific forms required for joining OCERS are FL-370 (Pleading on Joinder – Employee Benefits Plan), FL-372 (Request for Joinder of Employee Benefit Plan and Order), and FL-375 (Summons – Joinder).
+Forms for joining OCERS as a party to a divorce action in California are available in the forms section of the California Judicial Council website: www.courts.ca.gov.
+The specific forms required to join OCERS are FL-370 (Pleading on Joinder – Employee Benefits Plan), FL-372 (Request for Joinder of Employee Benefit Plan and Order), and FL-375 (Summons – Joinder).
 These forms must be completed by a party and filed with the court prior to service on OCERS.
 (Fam.
 Code §§ 2060 – 2065.)

 The Claimant name listed on the joinder documents must read: Orange County Employees Retirement System.
-If joinder documents are served with the incorrect Claimant name, they will be rejected, and the parties will be required to amend and refile them with the court and serve them upon the Retirement System.
+If joinder documents are served with the incorrect Claimant name, they will be rejected, and the parties will be required to amend and refile them with the court and serve them upon OCERS.

 If OCERS determines that I need a DRO, can I still retire and collect my benefit?